cmergny/dotfiles/notes.md

 Terminal showing greyed text suggestion after writting the start of a command (ex: "ssh" adds in grey "host@truc").
 This is a fish shell feature, not really available in bash. https://apple.stackexchange.com/questions/140758/terminal-iterm-autocomplete-greyed-functionality
+# Fish vi keybindings
+You can have normal and insert mode in the shell with  fish_vi_key_bindings
+# Conda autoenv
+added conda activate (envname) to my bashrc

+# Alacritty
+Alacritty is a GPU-accelerated terminal emulator.

+# Tmux
+ tmux is  a so-called terminal multiplexer.
+Simply speaking, tmux acts as a window manager within your terminal1 and allows you to create multiple windows and panes within a single terminal window.

+### Python
+# iPython
+It is a shell, modified to be used with python.
 # Python pdb debugging
 paste "import pdb; pdb.set_trace()" in line to mark a breakpoint.
 Then run normally with "python file.py".
 In pdb use c to continue, p to print etc.
 I am using pdb++ which has syntax highlighting and more, see githup repo.
+# Decorators
+It's a way to modify existing function.
+It's like if you do the function of a function. modified_fct = decorator(old_fct)